Primary

 At Lumio Private School, we offer a bespoke international curriculum for Grades 1–5, underpinned by our accreditation as a Cambridge International School to provide a strong academic foundation for every child.

-We emphasise interconnected learning, helping children make meaningful links across disciplines.
+Our approach is enriched through a wide range of engaging Project-Based Learning (PBL) topics that spark curiosity and deepen understanding.
+These projects are thoughtfully designed to show clear progression across subjects and year groups.
+We emphasise interdisciplinary learning, helping children make meaningful links across disciplines.
 Our curriculum nurtures critical thinking, creativity, and collaboration—skills essential for future learning.
-This solid, dynamic approach fully prepares students for success in the Middle Years International Baccalaureate programme.
+This dynamic approach prepares students for success in the Middle Years International Baccalaureate programme in Grade 6.

-Core Subjects
+Core Curriculum

-English & ESL
+English

 Mathematics